freezy/VisualPinball.Engine/VisualPinball.Unity/Documentation~/creators-guide/tutorials/realistic-playfield/3-texturing.md

 I've removed the fourth map, the emissive map, because we don't need it.

 Hit *Save Settings* to close, because we want to do one last thing before exporting.
 In the *Texture Set Settings* panel, disable the lock icon and set the texture resolution to 2048×4096.
-This will not squeeze your 2:1 playfield into a 1:1 texture anymore, but use a more appropriate aspect ratio.
+This will not squeeze your 2:1 playfield into a 1:1 texture anymore but use a more appropriate aspect ratio.

 Now, to export, click again on *File -> Export Textures*, select the folder where you want to put your textures in (usually in your Unity project folder at `Assets/<table name>/Textures`), change the output template to *Unity HDRP* (the one you created before), and hit *Export*.